 It is that simple.

-NOTE: If one wanted to follow this absurd transliterator logic employed by early English translators: since the Latin word lucifer translates into English as the ‘morning star’, and John Wycliffe is known as the ‘morning star of the Reformation’, one could (foolishly) release a new version of 2Peter 1:19 that read, “…until the day dawns and John Wycliffe arises in your hearts…”
+NOTE: If you still insist on believing the absurd transliterator/translator logic employed by early English translators is correct, then this (absurd statement) would also be correct: Since the Latin word lucifer translates into English as the ‘morning star’, and John Wycliffe is known as the ‘morning star of the Reformation’, one could (foolishly) release a new version of 2Peter 1:19 that read, “…until the day dawns and John Wycliffe arises in your hearts…”

 Unlike the Latin translators, the Greek translators had been a bit more creative, employing interpretation when inserting the name of the Greek god Eosphoros into the Isaiah 14:12 passage, though they opted for translation when they used phosphoros for 2Peter 1:19.